Takashi Yoshimatsu: White Landscapes

 The 3/4 section returns, with the cello now playing the moving part.
 The flute then plays in its lower register on chord changes.
 The movement ends with a magical glissando by the harp.

 III.
 Disappearance of Snow

-The third and final movement of this mini suite is perhaps my favourite of them all.
-Marked Largo, this movement is definitely the slowest.
+Marked Largo, this movement is the slowest of the trio.
 It begins with the harp on its own, playing a simple melody based around an arpeggiated motif.
-The snow is melting and leaving the world at this point.
-The nervous and quiet nature is ever so beautiful here.
-I feel a certain sadness within this movement, like Yoshimatsu does not want this snow to leave now.
-After this, the string ensemble and cello enter, with the harp repeating the introductory pattern.
+The snow is melting and leaving the world at this point in the narrative.
+After this, the string ensemble and cello enter with the harp repeating the introductory pattern.
 The flute enters with a semiquaver and triplet pattern, which perfectly embellishes the rest of the ensemble.
 The work ends with every instrument holding a tied note except for the harp, which then plays one more quaver arpeggio before ending the piece.

 The very subtle story line of this piece of music can be described in a simple weather cycle: the snow falls, the snow settles and the snow disappears.
 With these ideas in mind, it offers a whole new dimension to the, what seems to be, rather simplistic music.
 There are deeper messages of sadness, nostalgia and hope woven into this music.
 White Landscapes is a fantastic work for meditation, mindfulness and getting into a very calm zone.